djhmateer/djhmateer.github.io/_posts/2020-10-21-cookie authentication in asp.net core 3.1.md

 Currently I only need one Role per User.

-If you don't get the correct Role, you're redirect to to AccessDenied:
+If you don't get the correct Role, you're redirected to to AccessDenied:

 ![alt text](/assets/2020-08-29/access-denied.jpg "Access denied"){:width="800px"}

+This [can be changed to another page](https://stackoverflow.com/a/39252027/26086) but I've kept with the convention.

 ## Part 3 - Testing